gustavofuhr/miyagi_pytorch_trainer/README.md

     │       file005.jpeg
     ...
 ```
-For reasons that should become clear, you need to chose a name for your custom dataset and put them into `CUSTOM_DATASETS` in `datasets.py`:
+For reasons that should become clear, you need to chose a name for your custom dataset and put them into the `CUSTOM_DATASETS` dict in [datasets.py](https://github.com/gustavofuhr/miyagi_pytorch_trainer/blob/main/miyagi_trainer/datasets.py):

 ```
 CUSTOM_DATASETS = {
     "custom_dataset": "data/custom_dataset_folder/"
 }
 ```
-Then you can reference by name.
+Then you can reference it by name.
 Is's always expected that you have a `train` and `val` folder as the primary subfolders in your path (check tree above).
-You also can combine multiples datasets using `+`, link this:
+You also can combine multiples datasets using `+`, like this:

 ```
 --train-datasets CIFAR10+CIFAR100 --val-datasets CIFAR10
 ```
-of course, the classes should be in all the datasets included.
-I implemented using `+` because otherwise sweeps will not work for them.
+I implemented using `+` and a single string because otherwise sweeps will not work for them.
+A cool thing about this feature is that you can have a dataset that has only a subset of classes from another and it will still work just fine (see [implementation](https://github.com/gustavofuhr/miyagi_pytorch_trainer/blob/4b2b8a93640b41375138b8cba0e80eeaa33f1454/miyagi_trainer/dataloaders.py#L81) for the details)

 ## Choosing the backbone

 The lib uses the 0.5.4 version of the [`timm`](https://github.com/rwightman/pytorch-image-models) package.
 You can always update to the newest version, if you want it.
-It also works on [torchvision models], but priority is always given to `timm`.
-You can control if want a pre-trained model (the default) or don't (`--no_transfer_learning`) which I personally don't recommend.
-You can specify a backbone using the flag:
+It also works on [torchvision models](https://pytorch.org/vision/stable/models.html), but, if you choose a backbone that is in both, priority is always given to `timm`.
+You can control if want a pre-trained model (the default) or don't (`--no_transfer_learning`).
+You specify a backbone using the following:

 ```
 --backbone mobilenetv3_large_100
 ```

-You can serach by the timm backbones easily as well, for example:
+A nice tip: you can search by the timm backbones easily as well, for example:
 ```
 >>> import timm
 >>> timm.list_models("mobilenet*")